 New research reveals verifiable benefits, making it harder than ever to dismiss fasting’s health potential.

-Studies have shown that fasting for two days or more may reduce inflammation, improve immune function, and decrease the risk of neurodegenerative diseases like Alzheimer’s.
-This has inspired the 5:2 method of IF where people eat regularly for five days and then don’t eat for two.
+Studies have shown that fasting for two days or more may reduce inflammation, improve immune function, and decrease the risk of neurodegenerative diseases such as Alzheimer’s.
+This has inspired the 5:2 method of IF where people eat normally for five days and then don’t eat for two.

 But are these benefits a unique feature of fasting, or just the product of eating less?